Eileen Ward – Celebration of Life

-This award demonstrates our commitment and dedication to the development of Women and Girls Football.
+This award demonstrates demonstrating our commitment and dedication to the development of Safeguarding in the Football community, and the development of Women and Girls Football.
 With the success of our two women’s premier league teams, a new female head coach for the club, free training for our coaches and the introduction of our Female Intro To Football program, 2023 has been a big year!

 By defining our commitment to the Club Changer program, we aim to support the growth and retention of female football, improve quality of the participation experience and maintain positive playing environments for women and girls at GUFC.